vaskivskyiI/NTMpy/README.md

 ## Update
 The graphical inteface will soon be available on this repository.
+The GUI will need eel and jinja2 as dependencies, which can be installed with the command `pip install eel[jinja2]`.

 # What does NTMpy solves
 NTMpy is a python package to solve 1D diffusion equation with 2 or 3 temperature coupled